dvrico/dvrico.github.io/_posts/2015-03-03-vim-quick-set-up.md

 =======================
 Honestly, tmux is so way easier to learn after dealing with vim.
 Just make sure you know the basic commands well (or keep a list handy) and you'll be good to go.
 One thing I changed right off the bat was the default tmux key (ctrl-b) to ctrl-a.
-The inspiration came from Daniel over [unwiredcouch.com](https://www.unwiredcouch.com/).
+The inspiration came from Daniel over at [unwiredcouch.com](https://www.unwiredcouch.com/).
 In fact when you want to take your tmux config to the next level I suggest you read his [post](https://www.unwiredcouch.com/2013/11/15/my-tmux-setup.html) about it.